· 10 min read

 Methodology

-We evaluated tools on setup speed, proposal readability, follow-up visibility, pricing efficiency, and day-to-day usability for small teams/solo operators.
+We evaluated five tools on setup speed, proposal readability, follow-up visibility, pricing efficiency, and day-to-day usability for teams of 2–8.
 We weighted practical workflow fit over enterprise checkbox features.
+Pricing is based on public plans as of April 2026.

-Ranked tools for Small Marketing Agencies
+Ranked tools for small marketing agencies

 1. Proposify